 Year of Call 2000

-(i) high value personal injury work arising from serious injury or fatality;
+- high value personal injury work arising from serious injury or fatality

-Rob has experience of the full spectrum of serious injuries, especially brain, spinal, obstetric and orthopaedic injuries of the utmost severity (including amputation).
+He has experience of the full spectrum of serious injuries, especially brain, spinal, obstetric and orthopaedic injuries of the utmost severity, including amputation.
 Fatal claims are also a particular area of expertise.

-More recently, Rob has built a reputation in travel law and is instructed where there has been a serious accident abroad or in large group actions on behalf of disappointed holiday makers.
+Rob also has a strong reputation in international personal injury and is instructed where there has been a serious accident or fatality abroad and in large group actions on behalf of disappointed holiday makers.